 There are soooo many reasons why EVERYONE should take a gap year.
 Despite what your parents might think, you can learn just as much from experiences and cultures as you can from an education.
 I’m not saying you shouldn’t study, but what’s the harm in taking a year or two off.
 A gap year can add so much value to your education and career if done properly.
-These are the benefits of a gap year.
+These are the benefits of travelling overseas for a gap year.

 At 18 we have no idea what we want to do!